What matters more: Great work perks.. or great HR?

 As a team.

 Communicating the ‘why’ behind the great work perks

 In speaking with user Andrea, from Seequs, a digital marketing agency in the U.S., she repeated some of these same ideas.

-Happiness and well being are part of the company culture.
 The company speaks about the results consistently and regularly.

 What all these companies have in common are high, stable Employee Mood KPIs.